 Nava Waxman: Choreographed Marks

-Curated By Anik Glaude, The Varley Art Gallery of Markham
+- Anik Glaude, Curator, The Varley Art Gallery of Markham

-This project is part of right here\right now, an initiative to help foster the work of contemporary artists in the York Region.
+This project is part of Right Here\Right Now, an initiative to help foster the work of contemporary artists in the York Region.
 Special thank you and gratitude to Suzy Lake for her mentorship.
-Choreographed Marks is Generously supported by the Ontario Art Council.
-Continue reading
+This exhibition is generously supported by the Ontario Art Council.